djghis/ecommerce-trial-amazon/README.md

 Using React for front-end

-Firebase for back end (authentification).
+Firebase/express back end with authentification.

 Deployed on Firebase (soon)